janpaul123/paperprograms/docs/implementation-notes.md

    imaginary `drawChocolate`, `drawCarrot` and `drawLemon` functions.
 These functions are beyond the scope of these notes, but you could imagine they change images or colors representing the cupcake.
 They are followed by code that changes how the cupcake is described in the PDOM for a screen reader.
-4) Boilerplate that tells Papyrus to run this view code whenever the Program is detected.
+4) Boilerplate that tells Paper Land to run this view code whenever the Program is detected.

 From a single `cakeTypeProperty`, we could support several output modalities.
 We can imagine many other view Programs that could play sounds, trigger vibrations, and many other things from this single model component.